WebexSamples/postman-webex/README.md

 # Postman collections for Cisco Spark

-This repo's goal is to regroup community Postman collections for the Cisco Spark API v1, as documented on [Spark for Developers](https://developer.ciscospark.com/quick-reference.html).
+This repo gathers Postman collections for the [Cisco Spark API](https://developer.ciscospark.com/quick-reference.html):

-Get full benefits of the collections in this repo in 2 steps:
+- [public REST API](#all-resources-scripted): Rooms, Messages, Teams, People, Webhooks... everything accessible from an API token without admin priviledges
+- [admin API](#admin-api): Organizations, People creation and updates, Roles, Licenses, these admin related features that require a token with admin priviledges
+- [direct room use case](#direct-room): Create a 1-1 room by sending a direct message

+If you're new to Postman, you're only a few steps away from gettinh the full benefits of the collections:
 1. [import and configure](docs/ImportAndConfigure.md) a collection
 2. [generate code](docs/GenerateCode.md) for your favorite language

-Note that the postman suite lets you [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command, and can also help you [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).
+3. [optional] note that the postman suite lets you [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command, and can also help you [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

 **We welcome pull requests for enhancements of existing collections, as well as contributions of collections that proved to be handy for you.
 When submitting a new collection, please ensure it leverages a {{spark_token}} variable to ease environments sharing among collections.
 Thank you!**